Cghlewis/data-mgmt-ed-research-book/_book/01-rdm.md

      - Once the data is captured, it needs to be **stored**.
 While the data team may be in charge of setting up and monitoring the storage efforts, the project team may be the ones actively retrieving and storing the data.
      - Next the teams move into the **cleaning and validation** phase.
 At this time the data team is reviewing data cleaning plans, writing data cleaning scripts and actively cleaning data from the most recent data collection round.
      - And last, the data team will **version** data as it is updated or errors are found.
   5. The teams then only move out of the active data collection phase when all data collection for the project is complete.
 At this time the project team begins analyzing study data and working on publications.
 They are able to do this because of the organized processes implemented during the data collection cycle.
 Since data was managed and cleaned throughout, data is ready for analysis as soon as data collection is complete.
 Then, while the project team is analyzing data, the data team is doing any additional **preparation to archive** data for public sharing.
   6. Last, the team submits data for **public sharing**.

-As you work through the remaining chapters of this book, it's importatnt to return back to this chart frequently to remind yourself where that phase of practices fits into the larger picture.
+As you work through the remaining chapters of this book, this chart will be a guide to navigating where each phase of practices fits into the larger picture.